×

 Diagnosis of Concussion

 If you have a head injury and experience any of the symptoms of a concussion, it is important to see a doctor.
 The doctor will do a physical and a neurological examination.
-Sometimes they even do a concussion test.
-They will ask you how the injury happened and what symptoms you are experiencing.
+Sometimes, they even do a concussion test.
+They will inquire about how the injury occurred and the symptoms you are experiencing.
 The doctor will check your vision, reflexes, hearing, and neck.
-In case of a serious injury, your doctor may order an MRI scan or a CT scan of your brain to check for damage.
-In case you are experiencing seizures after a concussion, the doctor may perform an electroencephalogram which monitors brain waves.
+If the injury is severe, your doctor may perform an MRI or CT scan to evaluate potential brain damage.
+In case you are experiencing seizures after a concussion, the doctor may perform an electroencephalogram, which monitors brain waves.

 Treatment and Recovery